yobichan/techwriting_showcase/docs/Installing_GIT_and_WSL.md

    git config --list
    ```

-   The expected output confirms that username and email are set up correctly.
+   If Git is installed correctly, this command will display the configured username and email.

    ```console
    user.name=Your Name